explosion/spaCy/website/docs/api/top-level.md

 and the accuracy scores on the development set.

-The built-in, default logger is the ConsoleLogger, which prints results to the console in tabular format.
+The built-in, default logger is the ConsoleLogger, which prints results to the console in tabular format and saves them to a `jsonl` file.
 The [spacy-loggers](https://github.com/explosion/spacy-loggers) package, included as a dependency of spaCy, enables other loggers, such as one that sends results to a [Weights & Biases](https://www.wandb.com/) dashboard.